alwinwoo/alwinwoo.github.io/pages/writing.md

 I created a website [Wizard.SG](https://www.wizard.sg) with the aim of developing my writing skills.

-If you were lucky enough to reach this page, you can see the latest chapter / story that I'm working on in its gestation stage.
+If you were determined enough to reach this page, you can see the latest chapter / story that I'm working on in its gestation stage.

 [Latest Writeup](https://github.com/alwinwoo/alwinwoo.github.io/edit/master/pages/leyond.md)